Meet our Osseo Office

 I am interested in working with people who have experienced and suffer from trauma.
 I also have a passion for helping people navigate the challenges of addictions.

 I encourage a collaborative approach to help you reach your goals.
 My theoretical framework is eclectic, but Person-Centered and Peer Support based.
 This means that I allow my clients to determine the approach that works best for them and am uniquely able to empathize with complex struggles in their lives.
-I enjoy working with adults, teens, children and families.
+I enjoy working with adults and teens.
 I would love to meet you where you’re at to find new solutions and hope.